-$E{pollutant} = AR EF{technology,fuel}$ Where E = Emissions of a pollutant AR = Activity rate (e.g. energy value by fuel combustion) EF {technology, fuel} = Technology and fuel specific emission factor
+Where $E{pollutant} = AR EF{technology,fuel}$

+AR = Activity rate (e.g. energy value by fuel combustion)

+EF{technology}, fuel = Technology and fuel specific emission factor

 The technology specific emission factors are implied emission factors based on technology related information in varying levels of detail.
 The emission factors are defined by boiler type, fuel, and in some cases by abatement technique.
 In addition to the previous, for residential small combustion the emission factors are defined on a yearly basis.